Seed-Tech/what_do_i_see/README.md

 </p>

 In the images above you can see the storage account, along with the container and the unstructured data (images) it contains.
-You need to create a storage account, create a blob container, and share the connection string along with the container name to the code variables in this [file](https://github.com/Seed-Tech/what_do_i_see/blob/main/api/Blob_upload/upload.py).
+You need to create a storage account, create a blob container, and share the connection string along with the container name to the code variables in this [file](https://github.com/Seed-Tech/what_do_i_see/blob/main/api/Blob_upload/upload.py). <br />

 ## NAOAPI